alfonsomartinezdev/tha/README.md

 # UpCodes Autolinker - Take Home Assignment

 Hey folks!
 Thanks for reviewing my submission.
-Your job application actually inspired me to take a crack at a [document annotator](https://github.com/alfonsomartinezdev/rpg-annotator-frontend) for tabletop RPG handouts, so I was very excited to try out a different type of implementation (section based vs character by character offsets).
+Your job application actually inspired me to take a crack at a [document annotator](https://github.com/alfonsomartinezdev/rpg-annotator-frontend) for tabletop RPG handouts, so I was very excited to try out a different use case (section based vs character by character offsets).

 Here's my implementation of the autolinker functionality.